 Soon after the turnoff the road rises to about 150 metres, offering excellent views out to Cape Palliser before descending down to the coast and the Putangirua Pinnacles DOC campground.
 Here there is a 2 hour bush-walk to a series of pillars (or hoodoos) caused by erosion over millions of years.
 An interesting excursion and well worth the effort.

 Now that the Ngapotiki hut has closed (see below) this is probably the best camping option for the night.
-A word of warning though...
-I don't know why it is, but some campgrounds seem to attract more than their fair share of car stereos and owners who keep them blaring into the night.
-My experience is that The Pinnacles is one of those camps.
-A nice spot, but be prepared for noise and perhaps take some earplugs.
+This campground is popular though, so be prepared for noise and perhaps take some earplugs.

 This part of the coast gets some great sea swells so is popular with surfies, and you're likely to encounter one or two out to spend a day in the water.
 The 4WD track used to be open to all traffic but now there are a couple of big metal gates at the White Rock end, apparently put up because some surfies were causing a bit of strife for the local farmer.
 Apart from the informal DOC campground at Ngapotiki most of the track from Cape Palliser to White Rock runs through private land.
 Be respectful of this and especially careful around any livestock.